CANADIAN JOURNAL OF CARDIOLOGY INSTRUCTIONS FOR AUTHORS

 Cardiovascular Controversies - Point/Counterpoint.
 These are short articles presenting opposite positions of an area of controversy in cardiovascular medicine.
 They are usually invited, with 2 articles (1 for each side of the argument) invited at the same time, to be published together in the same issue of the journal.
 Length should be no more than 3,000 words including all elements (title page, abstract, text, references, tables, and figure legends).
 The abstract should be under 100 words and unstructured.
 A brief summary (< 60 words) for electronic TOCs should be provided, but is not included in word count.
 Conflict of interest guidelines apply.Review Articles may be invited but unsolicited articles are also welcome.
 Reviews should not exceed 7,000 words including all elements (title page, abstract, text, references, tables, and figure legends).
 They should include a 250-word unstructured abstract as well as a 75-word summary should be provided for online listing.

-Systematic Review/Meta-analysis papers follow the same length and structure guidelines as Review articles, except their abstract should be structured (Background, Methods, Results, Conclusions), and they are executed according to standards for the appropriate article type.New Methods in Cardiovascular Research.
+Systematic Review/Meta-analysis papers follow the same length and structure guidelines as Review articles, except their abstract should be structured (Background, Methods, Results, Conclusions), and they are executed according to standards for the appropriate article type.New Methods in Cardiovascular Research and Practice.
 This category will include reviews of important current methods as well as newly developed techniques and approaches.
-The focus will be mostly on new and evolving methods in clinical research (e.g. new forms of trial design, biostatistical approaches, etc) but may also include fundamental work.
+The focus will be mostly on new and evolving methods in clinical research and/or practice (e.g. new forms of trial design, biostatistical approaches, etc) but may also include fundamental work.

 The guidelines will follow those for original articles if the manuscript describes the development of a specific new technique or method (see Original Articles in Article Classifications section).
 If the article is a review of a method(s) used, it will follow guidelines for review articles (see Review Articles in Article Classifications section).
 These articles are generally invited, but the editors will also consider author-initiated submissions.